KSheeds1/Gym-Rat-Dictionaries/TESTING.md

 **From search query results:**
 * On larger viewports, click on either of the access options (magnify icon in the navbar or in the FAB) to reveal the search bar
-* On smaller viewports, navigate to the search bar by using the search FAB or navigate to the home page from the nav-bar.
+* On smaller viewports, navigate to the search bar by using the search FAB.
 * Once redirected to the search bar, provide a search query and hit search
 *  This triggers the search function and the search query results are made available to user below the search bar
 *  Choose the definition you wish to add to your favourites
 * Click on the 'add to favourites' icon available on all definition cards
 * The page is reloaded and user feedback is provided in the form of a flash message "Saved to favourites."

+**Note:** If a user has already added the definition to their favourites, they will be prompted of this through a flash message and a duplicate of the definition will not be added to their favourites.
+INSERT IMG OF FLASH

 ## **Search functionality:**
-The search functionality has been implemented on definitions.html but can be accessed on any page of the site by using:
+The search functionality has been implemented on base.html but can be accessed on any page of the site by using:
 * Magnify icon in the search bar
 * Magnify icon in the FAB

 Clicking on either of these will redirect the user to the search bar.
 The search functionality was manually tested in the following manner:

 * On larger viewports, click on either of the access options above to reveal the search bar
-* On smaller viewports, navigate to the search bar by using the search FAB or navigate to the home page from the nav-bar.
+* On smaller viewports, navigate to the search bar by using the search FAB
 * Once redirected to the search bar, provide a search query and hit search
 *  This triggers the search function and the search query results are made available to user below the search bar
 * Click 'Reset' to clear the query and recently added definitions are returned below the search bar
-* Provide two different words in the search query eg. "glutes" "upper" and click 'search' This triggers the search function and the search query results are made available to user below the search bar, displaying a variety of definitions from the 'glutes' and 'upper body' categories
+* Provide two different words in the search query eg. "glutes" "upper" and click 'search'.
+This triggers the search function and the search query results are made available to user below the search bar, displaying a variety of definitions from the 'glutes' and 'upper body' categories
 * Click 'Reset' to clear the query and recently added definitions are returned below the search bar
 * Provide a search query that will not return a definition in the results eg. "Elephant" and click 'search'
 * This triggers the search function and the site conditionally renders the code block for if there are no definitions related to this query.